ardalis/HttpClientTestExtensions/README.md

 // DELETE and assert a 204 is returned await client.DeleteAndEnsureNoContentAsync("/authors/1");

+// DELETE and assert a 302 is returned await client.DeleteAndEnsureRedirectAsync("/oldone", "/newone");

 // DELETE and assert a 400 is returned await client.DeleteAndEnsureBadRequestAsync("/authors/1");